 Luckily, all three of the bull fights I have attended in Cotacachi have been more like child's play than bull fighting.
-Part of the culture of Ecuador involves kids and bulls in a ring together, but it's not really a dangerous situation for either kid or animal.
+Part of Ecuador culture involves kids and bulls in a ring together, but it's not really a dangerous situation for either kid or animal.

 Young kids and young bulls prance and dance around each other in the bull ring.
 The crowd cheers, gasps and laughs.
 Nobody gets hurt and the audience fun factor is high.